 Posted by Justine Clarabut on 26 September, 2019

-The menopause is still such a taboo subject with a fair amount of negative stigma surrounding it.
-It is a time of life that many women are not prepared for.
+Menopause is still such a taboo subject with a fair amount of negative stigma surrounding it.
+It is a time of life that many women have not prepared for.
 It is not talked about.
-Women are supposed to manage and carry on regardless of the physical, mental and emotional affects that this time of life delivers.
+Women are supposed to manage and carry on regardless of the physical, mental and emotional effects that this time of life delivers.

-The menopause is a naturally occurring stage of a woman’s life that happens typically between the ages of 45 and 55, although it can occur to women in their 60s.
+The menopause is a naturally occurring stage of a woman’s life.
+It happens typically between the ages of 45 and 55, although it can occur to women in their 60s.
 Around 1 in 100 women under 40 go through the menopause prematurely.
 Women going through the change will experience it differently with varying degrees of symptoms.
 Insomnia, hot flushes, low mood, headaches, sensitive skin, anxiety, erratic periods, poor concentration and lack of confidence are just some of the symptoms that women may experience.
-One of the hardest parts of the menopause is that there is no clear start or finish and no definitive timescale that women will experience the unpleasant effects that the menopause presents.
+One of the hardest parts of the menopause is that there is no clear start or finish.
+There is no definitive timescale that women will experience the unpleasant effects that the menopause presents.

 Menopause in the workplace